 2.6 When Full Council considers the final report at their meeting on 7th March 2024, all Councillors will need to ensure that they have read and understood the contents of the S151 Officers Section 25 report.
 This personal report provides the Statutory Finance Officer's professional advice in relation to the robustness of estimates and the adequacy of the levels of reserves at Slough.
-This is appended at Appendix A and Cabinet should have due regard to it when making recommendations to Council.
-Council must have due regard to this report when making its determinations.
+This is appended at Appendix A and Cabinet should have due regard to this report when making its determinations.